-I have extensive teaching experience in a variety of institutional and class formats, both internationally and domestically.
-I served as full-time faculty at City University in Bratislava, Slovakia, as a graduate instructor at Southern Illinois University, and in person and online classes for College of DuPage since 2002.
+My teaching experience covers a variety of institutional and class formats, both internationally and domestically.
+I have served as a graduate instructor at Southern Illinois University, full-time faculty at City University in Bratislava, Slovakia, and currently teach both in-person and online for College of DuPage.

 Thank you for visiting my page and please feel free to contact me at firstname.lastname@example.org.